matheuuspalma/api-bank-go/README.md

 # api-bank-go

-API created in go to create an account and manipulate data.
+- API capable of:

+  Create an account

+  Update data

+  Do transaction between accounts